• Automotive E/E

 • Plug and play capabilities mean components can be connected and disconnected as needed with automatic detection and configuration

-There is also a downside to Ethernet which includes a more costly controller and physical-layer interface, complicated electromagnetic compatibility issues, as well as overhead for allowing for realtime communication (e.g. TSN).
-But it doesn’t seem that the bad outweighs the good in the question of automotive Ethernet vs. CAN.
+The downside to Ethernet is that it includes a more costly controller and physical-layer interface, complicated electromagnetic compatibility issues, as well as overhead for allowing for realtime communication (e.g. TSN).
+But the bad doesn’t outweigh the good in the question of automotive Ethernet vs. CAN.

-Overall, the flexibility inherent in Ethernet is what gives this type of architecture the edge.
-Especially as more and more lines of code are added to car models, the choice will sway even more to Ethernet as that system will better support the multitude of infotainment, safety, and autonomous driving features along with over-the-air updates.
+Overall, the inherent flexibility in Ethernet is what gives the edge to architectures that use it for their communication backbone.
+Especially as more and more lines of code are added to car models, the choice will sway even more to Ethernet as that will better support the multitude of infotainment, safety, and autonomous driving features along with over-the-air updates.

 So Who Wins?
 Ethernet or CAN?

-While all indications point to Ethernet taking over with predictions of the Ethernet market growing from $1.6 billion in 2019 to $4.4 billion in 2024, we haven’t seen the last of CAN buses either.
-In fact, in all likelihood, we will first see a combination of CAN and Ethernet complementing each other in the same vehicles.
+While all indications point to Ethernet taking over with predictions of the Ethernet market growing from $10.74 billion in 2021 to $18.59 billion by 2030, we haven’t seen the last of CAN buses either.
+We are already seeing in some models a combination of CAN and Ethernet complementing each other.

-As automakers move to Zonal E/E Architecture, there will still be instances of newer ECUs that need to (and are able to) operate alongside legacy ECUs that are still perfectly good and do not necessarily need to be replaced.
-In such cases, it may be more cost effective to continue to use CAN for the legacy parts but add Ethernet for the newer components.
+As automakers move to Zonal E/E Architecture, there will still be instances of newer ECUs that need to operate alongside legacy ECUs that do not yet need to be replaced.
+In such cases, it is more cost effective to continue using CAN for the legacy parts and adding Ethernet for newer components.
 One attempt to replace CAN altogether comes in the form of 10Base-T1S Ethernet, which reduces Ethernet’s costs significantly.

 Lets’s Talk